-Actuarial assumptions used in the June 30, 2019, valuation were based on the results of actuarial experience study, dated June 27, 2019.
+Actuarial assumptions used in the June 30, 2020, valuation were based on the results of actuarial experience study, dated June 27, 2019.

-The long-term expected rate of return on pension plan investments is 7.5 percent.
+The long-term expected rate of return on pension plan investments is 7.5%.
 The rate assumption was selected as the result of a review of inflation and investment return assumptions dated June 27, 2019 and a recent liability study.
-The review combined the asset class target allocations and long-term rate of return expectations from the State Board of Investment (SBI).
+The review combined the asset class target allocations and long-term rate of return expectations from the SBI.